medleyjs/medley/docs/Getting-Started.md

 });
 ```

-In addition to adding custom functionality to Medley, decorators are also
+In addition to adding custom functionality to Medley, extensions are also
 useful for "claiming" a property on the `req`, `res`, and `app` objects so
 that different parts of an application don't accidentally try to use the
 same property for different things.

-See the [**Decorators** documentation](Decorators.md) for more information.
+See the [**Extensions** documentation](Extensions.md) for more information.

 ### JSON Serialization